lino-framework/book/docs/dev/plugin_inheritance.rst

   from lino_xl.lib.cal.fixtures.demo import objects

-There is currently no easier way to implement the default behaviour.
+There is currently no easier way to inherit the default behaviour.
 Keep in mind that your fixtures may do something else, or you may decide to not inherit some fixture from your parent.

-Beware the pitfall: when you create a new fixture in a plugin, then those who inherit your plugin will not automatically get notified that you added a new fixture and that they must create a wrapper if they want it.
+There is a possible pitfall: when you create a new fixture in a plugin, then the users of your plugin will not automatically get notified that you added a new fixture and that they must create a wrapper if they want it as well.

 .. xfile:: management